abdep/comp401r3/README.md

         	this.name = name;
     	}

-	}Then we can print the predifined value like this new Coin(Name.DIME).name.getValue()OK, let's start to fill in the practice program.
+	}Then we can get a predifined value like this new Coin(Name.DIME).name.getValue()OK, let's start to fill in the practice program.